 Finding a lump in your breast is an experience nobody wants to have, but breast lumps are quite a common problem.
-If you find a lump in your breast, the team at Georgia Breast Care in Marietta and Woodstock, Georgia, is available to help.
+If you find a lump in your breast, the team at Georgia Breast Care in Woodstock, Georgia, is available to help.
 In most cases, they can reassure you that your lump isn’t cancerous.
 But if you do have breast cancer, they can provide the expert care and attention you need.
 Call Georgia Breast Care today to schedule a consultation or book an appointment using the online tool.

 It’s natural to be concerned about finding a lump on your breast, but most often the cause is not related to cancer.